AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/manage-checklist-items.md

 >[!NOTE]
 >
->When you create a checklist item on a connected card, a subtask is added to the connected Workfront task.
-Checklist items on issues are not connected to any Workfront objects.
+>When you create a checklist item on a connected card, a subtask is added to the connected [!DNL Workfront] task.
+Checklist items on issues are not connected to any [!DNL Workfront] objects.
 >
 >The checklist item connection to subtasks is available only in the Preview environment.